Marcelo Rossi

-Marcelo Rossi (born 20 May 1967) is a Brazilian Catholic priest widely known and popular in the country for his novel approaches to ministering to the faithful.
-He is also a writer and a singer, and uses music intensely in his Masses, has recorded several music CDs, is a host to several radio and TV programs in many stations, has appeared as an actor in two movies with religious themes.
-All of them have been big hits in the media, but Father Rossi donates all the proceedings to Catholic charities and to his own parish.
+Marcelo Mendonça Rossi (born 20 May 1967) is a Brazilian Catholic priest known for his novel approaches to ministering to the faithful.
+He is also a writer and a singer, and he uses music intensely in his Masses.
+He has recorded music CDs, hosts radio and TV programs, and has appeared as an actor in two movies with religious themes.
+All of these endeavors have been big hits in the media, but Father Rossi donates all the proceeds to Catholic charities and his own parish.

 Early life

 Father Rossi is based in São Paulo city where he was born into a Roman Catholic middle-class family and was raised in the neighborhood of Santana together with his two sisters Monica and Marta.
 His father, Antonio Rossi, worked as a bank manager for many years while his mother, Wilma, took care of the household.
 At the age 16 he made the decision of not attending church services any longer and six years later graduated in Physical Education at the Universidade de São Paulo (USP).
 Around that time he lost one of his cousins in a car accident and his aunt was diagnosed with a malignant brain tumor.
 These two family misfortunes filled him with pain and suffering, and led him to seek God by returning to Church and enrolling in the prayer groups of the Catholic Charismatic Renewal.
 Marcelo began to take part in parish activities and a year later, inspired by a TV miniseries on the life of Pope John Paul II, decided to devote himself to priesthood.
 He completed two university degrees: Philosophy at the Universidade Nossa Senhora da Assunção, and Theology at the Faculdade Salesiana de Lorena.
 On 1 December 1994 he was ordained to the priesthood.